-WorldStarHipHop Founder Dead: How Did Lee “Q” O’Denat Really Die?
+WorldStarHipHop Founder Dead: How Did Lee ‘Q’ O’Denat Really Die?

 — Lit Battles (@litbattlerap) August 16, 2016

-Upon hearing word of O’Denat’s passing, The Los Angeles Times reported that tributes began pouring in from all over the web.
+Upon hearing the news of O’Denat’s passing, the Los Angeles Times reported that tributes began pouring in from all over the web.
 Several rappers and hip-hop professionals shared their thoughts on the news that the WorldStarHipHop founder was found dead, and their tributes were all touching, in their own way.

 A statement on the official Facebook page of WorldStarHipHop summed up the controversial feelings about the founder.

-“”Q was a brilliant businessman who championed urban culture, ultimately creating the largest hip-hop website in the world.
+“Q was a brilliant businessman who championed urban culture, ultimately creating the largest hip-hop website in the world.
 But more than that, he was a devoted father and one of the nicest, most generous persons to ever grace this planet.”

-The coroner confirmed that Q’s obesity was a contributing factor to his early demise, and that he, ultimately, died of a heart attack.
-A native of Queens, NY, O’Denat leaves behind three children.
+The coroner confirmed that Q’s obesity was a contributing factor to his early demise and that he, ultimately, died of a heart attack.
+A native of Queens, New York, O’Denat leaves behind three children.
 There has been no word as to any official funeral plans, nor to any fan memorial plans.

 Our thoughts are with O’Denat’s family during this difficult time.